An overview of inheritance tax in France

 For French residents

-If you’re a tax resident in France, all your assets are subject to French inheritance tax, whether they’re located there or overseas.
-This means that even if a beneficiary does not reside in France, the entire estate remains subject to French inheritance tax.
+If you are a tax resident in France, all your assets are subject to inheritance tax in France, whether they are located in the country or overseas.
+This means that even if a beneficiary does not reside in France, the entire estate remains within the scope of inheritance tax in France.

 For residents outside of France

-If you’re not a resident of France, tax treaties with other countries typically dictate that only French real estate is subject to French inheritance tax.
+f you are not a resident of France, tax treaties with other countries generally determine that only French real estate is subject to inheritance tax in France.

 Therefore, if you own a second home in France, it will be subject to French inheritance laws and taxes, even if you or your beneficiaries are not tax residents of France.